-Pool Design article by Paolo Benedetti, SWD Master (See original post.)
+Pool Design article by Paolo Benedetti (See original post.)

 In recent years, it’s been difficult to avoid two large and related discussions about water treatment as it relates to swimming pools and spas.

 One the one hand are discussions of the evils of chlorine, which, after more than a century of common and beneficial use, is still widely misunderstood by homeowners and many professionals in the watershaping trades.
 On the other are conversations about chlorine-free pools and spas – another set of exchanges where there’s proving to be lots of room for misunderstanding and more than a little confusion.

 Those may seem to be flip sides of the same controversial coin, but they’ve actually managed to stay fairly separate.
 That’s why, in this article, I’ll deal with them one after another, first doing what I can to set the record straight about chlorine and defining what more people need to know about what it is and how it works, then exploring what’s involved in leaving it out of watershapes meant for human immersion and recreation.